2122-5ahif-nvs/02-microproject-polleichtnermoritz/README.md

 cars to customer and give them bills

-- the customer can review all bills of his previous purchases and have a look at the dealership assortment of the dealership, and of course buy a car
+- the customer can review all bills of his previous purchases and have a look at the dealerships assortment, and of course buy a car

 ### implementation